test-save-commit0/simpy/docs/about/defense_of_design.rst

             self.event = types.MethodType(Event, self)

-It turned out the the class attributes (the ``BoundClass`` instances) were now quite useless, so we removed them allthough it was actually the "right" way to to add classes as methods to another class.
+It turned out the the class attributes (the ``BoundClass`` instances) were now quite useless, so we removed them although it was actually the "right" way to to add classes as methods to another class.